tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_1215n.md

 seems to cause X to crash after boot-up, so try blacklisting this module if you encounter this problem.

-Update 1 : There is a new project, called Bumblebee (Transformers reference) that allows you to use the Nvidia Optimus ION2, but not natively, you have to instale it, and then call each program on the terminal with a command... (see more informations here[2] and here[3])
+There is a new project, called Bumblebee (Transformers reference) that allows you to use the Nvidia Optimus ION2, but not natively, you have to instale it, and then call each program on the terminal with a command.

 Bumblebee Installation
 ----------------------